 Learning through dietetics-related poster sessions, such as those seen at the Academy of Nutrition and Dietetics Food and Nutrition Conference and Expo, can be awarded CPEUs.
 You do not need to list posters separately.
-You may record several posters that relate to the same learning need code as one event on your Step 2: Activity Log.
+You may record several posters that relate to the same performance indicator as one event on your Step 2: Activity Log.